WHAT IS OSTEOPATHY?

 I discuss all treatment approaches with you and we can discuss which are most suitable in your individual case.
 As with all manual therapies, there is a possibility of increased soreness after a treatment.
 This normally subsides within 24 hours but you are always welcome to contact me after your appointment.

 Your first osteopathic appointment at my Ealing clinic lasts an hour, which gives plenty of time for discussion about your symptoms, past medical history and lifestyle – I need to get to know how you use your body and how this may influence your symptoms.
 I will conduct an osteopathic examination, discuss my findings with you and we will agree a treatment plan.
 If after careful examination, I feel your symptoms are not suitable for Osteopathic Treatment or need further investigations I may refer you to your GP.

 For examination you may need to dress down to your underwear – please bring along shorts and a vest top if you wish.
 You are welcome to bring a friend or family member with you to your appointment.

 Treatment will normally take place in the first session if we agree this is the right way forward.

 What does a session cost?

-An initial consultation takes around 60 mins and costs £85.
-In this session you will have time to tell me what is going on and if appropriate, I will conduct a physical examination.
+In the initial session, with either Konstantinos or Anji, you will have time to tell us what is going on and if appropriate, we will conduct a physical examination.
 Depending on how complex your situation, this session may or may not include treatment but it will be the start of our work together.
 It will most definitely give you sensible and clear advice on how to move forward.